nashpaz123/jenkins-pipeline-with-docker/README.markdown

 3. To view all the running containers run the below command

 sudo docker-compose ps

-Expected output

 Configure the "Jenkins" instance:
 4. Navigate to the below URL to connect to your Jenkins instance. http://localhost:8080

-5. Install Jenkins suggested plugins, create the Admin user.
+To get initial admin password run: sudo docker-compose exec --user root jenkins cat /var/jenkins_home/secrets/initialAdminPassword Install Jenkins suggested plugins, create the Admin user.

+5. Install maven for use in the project: sudo docker-compose exec --user root jenkins apt-get update sudo docker-compose exec --user root jenkins apt-get -y install maven

 6. Go to Manage Jenkins → Manage plugins and Install the plugins "Deploy to container" and "Copy Artifact Plugin" from the "Available" which are required for the project.
 These plugins are used to copy the artifacts from the upstream job and deploy to the Tomcat server.